hdra/pelican-cait/README.md

 Cait is a theme for static site generator, [Pelican][pelican]

-** Warning: The current version of the theme doesn't display list of pages and categories as usual.
-The list of links to be displayed must be explicitly defined in the `MENUITEMS`.
-Maybe future update will add options to choose the way links are displayed. **

 Cait is a simple responsive (kind of) theme consisting of mostly black, gray, and white.

 ## Features: